Billionaire Profile

 In-Depth Profile

 Takao Yasuda was born in 1949 in Gifu Prefecture, Japan.
-He graduated from the Faculty of Law at Keio University in 1973.
+After graduating from Keio University's Faculty of Law in 1973, he embarked on his entrepreneurial journey.

 Rise to Success